Leomaximus1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #7 - adds execution permission to the owner, the group owner and the other users, to the file hello
 	#!/bin/bash
 	chmod +111 hello
+#8 - sets the permission to the file hello as follows:Owner: no permission at all, Group: no permission at all, Other users: all the permissions
+	#!/bin/bash
+	chmod 007 hello